atgreen/cl-tuition/README.md

 ## Zones (Mouse Areas)

 Zones let you attribute portions of the rendered screen to symbolic identifiers and query hover/clicks reliably.

+Use zones to implement clickable lists, buttons, and hover effects without manual hit‑testing.
+Mark regions during rendering and later resolve pointer coordinates back to a stable identifier.

 - Create a `zone-manager`
 - Mark regions while rendering